Sure Dividend

 Final Thoughts

-Dover has an impressive dividend growth record, with 68 consecutive years of dividend raises.
-This is an impressive achievement, particularly given the dependence of the company on industrial customers, who tend to struggle during recessions.
+Dover has an impressive dividend growth record, with nearly seven decades of dividend raises.
+This is an impressive achievement, particularly given the company’s dependence on industrial customers, who tend to struggle during recessions.

 Dover has consistently grown its earnings per share over the years, which has translated into annual dividend increases.

-The company has ample room to keep growing via this strategy for many more years.
+This strategy gives the company ample room to continue growing for many more years.
 The stock is slightly overpriced, meaning it earns a hold rating.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: